 Active trading is an enticing model.
 It promises investors the world, and while they may make some money the studies show the risks typically outweigh the benefits.
 One particular study conducted and published in 2000, Trading is Hazardous to Your Wealth: The Common Stock Investment Performance of Individual Investors.
 In the analysis, the authors, Brad Barber and Terrance Odean, found several correlations between active trading and poor performance for investors.

-Barber and Odeon went on to publish another study into 2004 with several other colleagues that followed Taiwan day traders for a period of 14 years.
+Barber and Odeon went on to publish another study in 2004 with several other colleagues that followed Taiwan day traders for a period of 14 years.
 What they found was that active trading typically caused 80% of those utilizing this strategy to lose money.
 Additionally, the study stated, “less than 1% of the total population of day traders is able to predictably and reliably earn positive abnormal returns net of fees.”
 LESS THAN 1%!!!!
 That is within the margin of error of a variance.
 Which means it is entirely possible to have an error in that range.

 Here’s the bottom line.
-If building wealth is a goal for you then day trading is not for you.
+If building wealth is a goal for you then active trading is not for you.
 Despite all our technological advances, we do not have the expertise to outpace the market.
 You just can’t do it.
 Nonetheless, you will still often hear people brag about how they made money on a particular stock.
 Perhaps they’ll brag about how they knew it was the right time to buy or sell.
 Then the very next day when another stock fall and costs them money, they blame the markets.
 It’s very interesting.
 Watch people who brag about their great successes and then later wind about their failures one.